FASAB Contact: Robin Gilliam, firstname.lastname@example.org, (202) 512-7356

-The issuance of Statement of Federal Financial Accounting Standards (SFFAS) 51, Insurance Programs, on January 18, 2017, effectively concluded the first phase of risk assumed.
-For the history of the risk assumed project and milestones for phase I, please see http://www.fasab.gov/insurance-programs/.
+The issuance of Statement of Federal Financial Accounting Standards (SFFAS) 51, Insurance Programs, on January 18, 2017, effectively concluded the first phase of the risk reporting project (formerly the risk assumed project).
+For the history of the risk reporting project and milestones for phase I, please see http://www.fasab.gov/ra-insurance-programs/.

-In phase II, the Board will holistically review significant risk events other than adverse events covered by SFFAS 51, Insurance Programs, to determine accounting standards that provide concise, meaningful, and transparent information regarding the potential impact to the fiscal health of the federal government.
+In phase II, the Board will holistically review significant risk events other than adverse events covered by SFFAS 51, Insurance Programs, to determine accounting standards that provide concise, meaningful, and transparent information regarding the potential effect on the fiscal health of the federal government.

 HISTORY OF BOARD DELIBERATIONS (reverse chronology)

 August 29-30, 2018

 To better reflect the objectives, the risk assumed – phase II project was renamed to the risk reporting project.